 All interns must adhere to Goodman Center's legal and ethical responsibility and obligation to maintain patient privacy, including obligations to protect the confidentiality of patient/client information and to safeguard the privacy of patient information.
 As such, all interns must acknowledge and sign the Confidentiality Agreement form at the beginning of their internship.
-All patient/client records are securely maintained and kept in the Records Room which is constantly monitored by a staff member who is designated to safeguard these files during clinic operations.
+All patient/client records are either securely maintained through electronic health records or kept in the Records Room which is constantly monitored by a staff member who is designated to safeguard these files during clinic operations.